 Programs & Opportunities

-The Grand Hackathon is one of the largest health hackathons in the world!
+- Grand Hackathon: One of the largest health hackathons in the world!
 Participants have one weekend to brainstorm and build innovative solutions with hundreds of like-minded engineers, clinicians, designers, developers, and business people.
 The three tracks are Connected Health Track, Healthcare at Home Track, and Chronic Condition Track.